 If you would like to discuss the harassment without making a report, we also offer a listening service staffed by volunteers.
 Bear in mind that this is for informal emotional support only: our volunteers don’t have counselling training, and we can’t promise confidentiality.
-You can access the listening service by asking at the Info Desk for an on-call volunteer.
+You can access the listening service by asking at the Operations Room, or visit the Info Desk for assistance.

 Like society in general, racism permeates geek culture and geek spaces, making them less welcoming and safe for POC (People of Color).
 At OrcaCon, we want to prioritize the voices of people who are often spoken over or erased in geek spaces, and make OrcaCon as accessible as we can to people from all racial backgrounds.
 Problems POC attendees of geek events talk about include:

 - People critiquing their cosplay costumes without being asked